 Safety Training for Electricians

 In a good Electrician training program, you will get lots of hands-on experience to learn how to stay safe.
 You’ll be presented with real-life situations in a controlled environment so you can develop great problem solving and safety skills.
-You will spend a lot of time out of the classroom and in the lab working on real electrical units with actual industry equipment.
+You will spend a lot of time in the lab working on real electrical units with actual industry equipment.

 And when you begin your career, you’ll most likely work with a master Electrician who will show you everything you need to know in order to remain safe.
 Even the licensing exam to become an Electrician will have questions regarding safety so you’ll be prepared with knowledge for the real world.
 And once you’re licensed, your employer should provide on-the-job training.
 Large employers might have a full-time safety officer who conducts weekly meetings on everything from how to prevent shocks to ladder safety, as well as enactments of real-life incidents that can result in injury.
 They are required to provide certain levels of safety training to their employees by the Occupational Safety and Health Administration.

 The Bureau of Labor Statistics reports that Electrician jobs are expected to increase much faster than average through 2029.
 With many in the profession retiring, electrical contractors have had to turn down jobs because they can’t find enough qualified Electricians to do the work.
 Does this sound like the career for you?

 You could work on new construction sites, in private homes and businesses, or be on the staff of a large hospital or manufacturing plant as their full-time Electrician.
 Electricians are also well-paid compared to other trades.
 And when many people lost their jobs during the coronavirus shutdown, Electricians stayed on the job as essential workers.